stablecoinxyz/swap/README.md

 # swap

 This project is a simple web application that allows users to swap tokens on the Base blockchain without having to pay for gas fees.
-It uses the [Pimlico](https://pimlico.io/) Paymaster and its Account Abstraction SDK to execute the swaps and [WalletConnect](https://reown.com/) to connect to the user's wallet.
+It uses an open-sourced Paymaster from [SBC](https://stablecoin.xyz) and common libraries like [`viem`](https://viem.sh/) to execute the swaps via the [Uniswap V3 Router](https://docs.uniswap.org/contracts/v3/reference/periphery/SwapRouter) and [WalletConnect](https://reown.com/) to connect to the user's wallet.

-## Demo
+## Usage

-You can view the live demo of the project [here](https://swap.stablecoin.xyz/).
+You can see it live [here](https://swap.stablecoin.xyz/).
 You need to be on the Base blockchain.

 [![gasless-swap](./public/docs/gasless-swap.png)](https://swap.stablecoin.xyz/)